 Mr. Canova is a seasoned attorney with considerable experience, for many years as a partner at prominent “AmLaw 100” law firms.
 He has enjoyed a broad-based practice, primarily focused on intellectual property, including litigations, arbitrations, mediations, enforcement and anti-counterfeiting campaigns, availability searches, clearance opinions, applications, prosecution, and portfolio management.

-He also has been involved in significant transactional work in the nature of contract negotiation and drafting, due diligence, licensing, and corporate formation and acquisitions, as well as general counseling.
+He also has been involved in significant transactional work in the nature of contract negotiation and drafting, due diligence, franchising, licensing, and corporate formation and acquisitions, as well as general counseling.

 Representative Litigation Matters

 Mr. Canova has been engaged in numerous high-profile litigations, including a substantial number of cases involving patent, trademark, trade dress, and copyright infringement, false advertising, deceptive trade practices, unfair competition, and antitrust violations.

 He also was part of the formidable Securities Investor Protection legal team representing the Trustee in the huge Madoff bankruptcy investigations and litigations in this country and around the world, which to date have recovered billions of dollars for defrauded investors.

 Representative litigation matters also include:

 - Trademark counterfeiting case on behalf of the Recording Industry Association of America (RIAA) and several member record companies (Capitol, Arista, BMG, Sony) involving a two-site simultaneous seizure of CD inserts and other items, constituting the first reported civil seizure of photocopy machines as “instrumentalities” of manufacturing counterfeit product.
 (E.D.N.Y., Judge Irizarry)